Aegean Tournament success!

 Extra-curricular Activities - Junior School

-Many of our clubs promote team building and physical activity through indoor and outdoor sports, such as football, rugby, tennis, basketball, volleyball, yoga, karate, rhythmics, dance and more.
-We employ fully qualified, professional coaches who use their expertise to provide high quality coaching to all participating pupils.
+Many of our clubs encourage teamwork and physical activity through both indoor and outdoor sports.
+Popular choices include football, rugby, tennis, basketball, volleyball, karate, rhythmic gymnastics, dance, and more.
+All sessions are led by fully qualified, professional coaches, who bring their expertise to provide high-quality coaching for pupils of all abilities.

 Swimming

-Swimming is a life-saving skill and can also be the beginning of many enjoyable water experiences.
-At St. Lawrence College, we offer afternoon swimming lessons to pupils from 2 ½ to 18 years of age, taught by friendly, caring and fully qualified instructors.
-Structured, planned lessons cater for all abilities, from water confidence classes, right through to advanced club swimming.
+Swimming is not only a life-saving skill but also the gateway to many enjoyable water-based experiences.
+At St. Lawrence College, we offer afternoon swimming lessons for pupils aged 2½ to 18, taught by friendly, caring, and fully qualified instructors.
+Structured lessons cater for all levels, from water-confidence classes through to advanced club swimming.

 Music